1

 • Incumbent may be subjected to extreme temperatures, wetness/humidity, respiratory hazards, and noise and vibration

 • The work will occur in an office and field environment.
-While performing the duties & responsibilities, the employee may be exposed to loud noise, noxious odors, unsanitary conditions, chemicals, electricity, moving mechanical parts, varying weather conditions, and other related conditions and situations
+While performing the duties and responsibilities, the employee may be exposed to loud noise, noxious odors, unsanitary conditions, chemicals, electricity, moving mechanical parts, varying weather conditions, and other related conditions and situations.
+Position is subject to atmospheric conditions: fumes, odors, dust, mists, gases, or poor ventilation

-Machines, Tools, Equipment, Software, and Hardware:
+Machines, Tools, Equipment, Software, and Hardware

-Protective Equipment provided and Required:
+Protective Equipment Required

 Selection Procedure